USS Spica (AK-16): Post-war decommissioning

-In October, she was declared surplus to the needs of the Navy; and, on 18 January 1946, she decommissioned at Seattle.
-Her name was struck from the Navy list on 7 February 1946, and she was delivered to the Maritime Commission for lay-up pending disposal.
-On 13 June 1947, her hull was sold to J. T. Robinson, Ltd., a Canadian firm.
+In October, it was declared surplus to the needs of the Navy; and, on 18 January 1946, it decommissioned at Seattle.
+Its name was struck from the Navy list on 7 February 1946, and it was delivered to the Maritime Commission for lay-up pending disposal.
+On 13 June 1947, its hull was sold to J. T. Robinson, Ltd., a Canadian firm.

 Military awards and honors

 Spica was awarded one battle star during World War II.
-Her crew members were eligible for the following medals:
+Its crew members were eligible for the following medals: